-- Writing Sample – We require a writing sample which demonstrates your ability to do critical work in literature.
+- Writing Sample – We require a writing sample which demonstrates your ability to do critical work in your chosen area of interest within English studies.
 It should be no more than 20 pages long.

 - Recommendations – Excellent recommendations by your professors (a minimum of two) are essential.
 You may want to provide your recommenders with copies of your college or university transcripts, papers you wrote for their course(s), and a brief résumé of your accomplishments, both academic and professional.